 But the benefits of a comprehensive self-service portal go beyond consumer preference.

-- It can be personalized – As we see in the examples above, a self-service portal can be configured to deliver personalized content to specific users, either using click navigation, search, or authentication services like single sign-on (SSO).
+As we see in the examples above, a self-service portal can be configured to deliver personalized content to specific users, either using click navigation, search, or authentication services like single sign-on (SSO).

 Perhaps the best thing about a web self-service portal is its operating hours: 24/7, 365 days a year.
 Even though a call center might be closed, a customer can still find help on their own no matter where they are or what time of day.